techidaily/site-facebook-video-recording/source/_posts/updated-in-2024-top-5-facebook-video-grabber.md

 Filmora is a convenient yet robust video editing software that enables you to conduct basic video processing.
 This includes trimming, cropping, splitting, and some complex video work, etc. It further involves featuring complex color tuning, a green screen, stabilizing shaky films, playing video in reverse, and zoom and pan.

 ![cut video with filmora](https://images.wondershare.com/filmora/guide/cut-video-mac-02.jpg)

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/MmTJlcwgyrQ?si=x3hba82M0tT57fj7" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 You may easily make the sound fade in / out by editing your audio recording with the Audio Amplifier and Audio Mixer.
 Use a color-tuning application, such as the 3D LUT effects, to create your video look like something out of a Hollywood production.

 ##### Step 3: Download and Export

 Once the video has been created, all left to perform is transfer it and post it to Facebook.
 Within that export box, there are multiple choices on the left side.
 You may download it to your device or download it in.mp4 file to publish to Facebook at a later time.

 To publish your video on Facebook, you ought to understand the video forms authorized by Facebook and select the relevant video content.
 You may choose a different position to save it in and rename the movie if you wish to save something on your computer.

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/g6xXIR_Uh1A?si=TMXzklPEY50MUM05" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 ## Conclusion